What Are The Top 10 DWI Mistakes to Avoid After Arrest?

 Harris County judges take their jobs seriously, so they expect you to live up to every term and condition of your bail bond.
 If you fail to appear in Court on time, your bond can be forfeited, meaning you will lose the entire amount of the bond and will be jailed until a new bond is posted or until the time of your plea or trial.

 DWI Mistake 8: Not hiring an attorney

 DWI is not a simple criminal case and the DWI legal process is not easy to navigate.
 You are facing potential jail time and thousands of dollars in fines, court costs and surcharges.
 Without a knowledgeable, experienced DWI attorney on your side, your ultimate fate is predictable.
 You will lose!
-A qualified DWI attorney can offer you the most choices for the best disposition of your case.
+An expert DWI lawyer can offer you the most choices for the best disposition of your case.

 Mistake 9: Choosing an attorney based on cost

 Texas has unlimited resources to prosecute you.
 While DWI Lawyer costs vary, the costs associated with a DWI conviction can be extreme.
 If you choose the lowest price, you will probably receive the lowest results.
 Clyde Burleson has a payment plan to fit your budget!

 DWI Mistake #10: Not calling Clyde Burleson

 Call Clyde today at 713-628-1503 to get help in requesting an Administrative License Revocation (ALR) Hearing.
 He’ll assist you in taking the required actions at no charge or obligation to you and help you avoid these common DWI mistakes.